jxngai/AzureEventHubSendEvent/README.md

 * LibCurl 7.44 compiled as static linked library.
 * qpid-proton-0.9.1 compiled as static linked library.

-For some reason, later qpid-proton-0.10 library does not work.
+For some reason, the latest qpid-proton-0.10 library does not work.

 # Tools
 * Visual Studio 2013 on Windows